CumulusNetworks/docs/content/version/cumulus-linux-37/Network-Virtualization/VXLAN-Routing.md

 {{%notice warning%}}

-Setting `hal.bcm.per_vlan_router_mac_lookup = TRUE` limits the Trident II switch to a configurable 512 local IP addresses (SVIs and so on).
-Use this only as a last resort.
-This is only a limitation on this specific ASIC.
+Setting `hal.bcm.per_vlan_router_mac_lookup = TRUE` limits the Trident II switch to a configurable 512 local IP addresses (SVIs and so forth), so you should use this only as a last resort.
+This is only a limitation on this specific ASIC type.

+The `hal.bcm.per_vlan_router_mac_lookup` option is meant only for external hyperloops.
+This option is not recommended for any other purpose or use case.

 {{%/notice%}}